JasonLiu2024/HackWashU/README.md

 Part 2: (by Jason) Instruction to use Import_Data_from_Google_Maps_API_to_Collab.ipynb

-1. run all commands in Dependency_Google.txt to install required dependencies.
+1. run all commands in Requirements_Google.txt to install required dependencies.

 2. run Import_Data_from_Google_Maps_API_to_Collab.ipynb

 # Dependencies:
 (by Jason) (for Import_Data_from_Kaggle_to_Collab.ipynb and Import_Data_from_Google_Maps_API_to_Collab.ipynb)
-Jason's code has the following dependencies:

-json

-pandas

-numpy

-matplotlib.pyplot

-os

-files (from google.colab)

-kaggle
+see Requirements_Kaggle.txt and Requirements_Google.txt